 Carcinoid syndrome is a group of symptoms associated with carcinoid tumors.
 These are tumors of the small intestine, colon, appendix, and bronchial tubes in the lungs.

 Carcinoid syndrome is the pattern of symptoms sometimes seen in people with carcinoid tumors.
 These tumors are rare, and often slow growing.
-About 70% of carcinoid tumors are found in the gastrointestinal tract.
+Most carcinoid tumors are found in the gastrointestinal tract and lungs.

-Carcinoid syndrome occurs in about 1 in 10 people with carcinoid tumors, usually after the tumor has spread to the liver or lung.
+Carcinoid syndrome occurs in very few people with carcinoid tumors, after the tumor has spread to the liver or lung.

-These tumors release too much of the hormone serotonin, as well as several other chemicals that cause the blood vessels to open (dilate).
+These tumors release too much of the hormone serotonin, as well as several other chemicals.
+The hormones cause the blood vessels to open (dilate).
 This causes carcinoid syndrome.

 Exams and Tests